A lot of people hate doctors.

 A Med Students Response: you can’t compare healthcare to a commercial enterprise (although sometimes they look similar).
 Doctors have to operate by a moral code that many others don’t.
 Do they really deserve to be hated for that?

-This could also be why some people hate doctors with the accusation they’re incompetent.
-When in reality the level of paperwork, administration and bureaucracy etc, just makes it difficult for them to actually do their jobs to a satisfactory standard.
+This could also be why some people accuse capable doctors of being incompetent.
+In reality the level of paperwork, administration and bureaucracy etc, just makes it difficult for them to actually do their jobs to a satisfactory standard.

 I Hate My Doctor: What Should I Do?